eri-b/nextweb/README.md

-# nextweb

-Next Web Clone
+# The Next Web

+A responsive clone of The Next Web.

+Built by Eric and Marcos